Christymacarena/redash/README.md

 -KPI widgets showing aggregated metrics such as Total Quantity, Gross Profit, Female Count, and Male Count.
 Gauges representing the percentage change in Total Quantity and Gross Profit compared to the previous period.

-Customer Segmentation:
+6. Customer Segmentation:

-Scatter plots visualizing the relationship between Gross Profit and Customer Age, segmented by gender.
+-Scatter plots visualizing the relationship between Gross Profit and Customer Age, segmented by gender.
 Radar charts comparing the average Gross Profit and Total Quantity for different customer segments.